farcaster-project/RFCs/03-farcaster-architecture.md

 Each swap component is represented as a black box that consumes input messages and produces output messages.
 Each input and output message is a typed message.
 Components subscribe to types of messages, e.g. the client may not consume messages produced by syncers but will subscribe to daemon's messages.

 Typed messages are defined to specified the interfaces between the components and to document what type of data is needed to be exchanged between this three high level components.
-In reallity the daemon can be slpit into multiple small services, but the interaction with the `client` and the `syncers` must follow the defined interfaces.
+In reallity the daemon can be split into multiple small services, but the interaction with the `client` and the `syncers` must follow the defined interfaces.

 ![Typed messages exchanged between components](./03-farcaster-architecture/messages-architecture.png) *Fig 2.
 Typed messages exchanged between components*